View Jacqueline Guido's Obituary on citizensvoice.com and share memories

 |

-Born May 6, 1940, in Wilkes-Barre, she was the daughter of the late Joseph and Liberty Kearney; loving mother of Michele Guido, Dawn (Gary) Humphrey and Joseph (Sara) Guido; dear sister of Lorraine Turant, Joanne Billingsley and Joe Kearney; cherished Nana to Elisabeth, Katherina, Mariela, Andrew and Max.
+Born May 6, 1940, in Wilkes-Barre, she is the daughter of the late Joseph and Liberty Kearney, loving mother of Michele Guido, Dawn Humphrey, and Joseph Guido, dear sister of Lorraine Turant, Joanne Billingsley and Joe Kearney, and cherished Nana to Elisabeth, Katherina, Mariela, Andrew and Max.
 She is also survived by many nieces, nephews and cousins.

-Jackie was a graduate of Wyoming Memorial High School, Class of 1957, and Mercy Hospital School of Nursing 1960.
-Jackie's nursing career spanned 40 years, a career in which she was passionate about and excelled in.
+Jackie was a graduate of Wyoming High School, Class of 1957, and Mercy Hospital School of Nursing 1960.
+Jackie devoted her life to helping those in need with a nursing career which spanned more than 40 years, a career in which she was passionate about and excelled in.
+As an OR nurse in the Department of Veterans Affairs Medical Center, Plains Twp., Jackie was very proud to have cared for veterans whose service spanned from World War I to the 1980s.
+After her relocation to Florida, Jackie continued to care for those in need at Tampa General Hospital and Sarasota Memorial Hospital until her final retirement from nursing.

-A private family service will be held on Friday.
-Internment will take place in Mt.
-Olivet Cemetery, Wyoming.
+A private family service will be held Friday.
+Internment will take place in Mount Olivet Cemetery, Wyoming.